home-assistant/home-assistant.io/source/_integrations/ambiclimate.markdown

 ---
-title: "Ambiclimate A/C controller"
+title: Ambiclimate A/C controller
-description: "Instructions on how to integrate Ambiclimate A/C controller into Home Assistant."
+description: Instructions on how to integrate Ambiclimate A/C controller into Home Assistant.
 logo: ambiclimate.png
 ha_category: Climate
 ha_release: 0.93